anroots/hubot-fleep/README.md

 [Hubot](https://github.com/github/hubot) adapter for [Fleep.io](http://fleep.io).

+## Project status

+The adapter is in alpha status: it works for straightforward usage, but contains yet-to-be-discovered bugs.
+See the Issues tab for a list of known bugs and create a new issue if you discover something new.

 # Installation

 * Follow the "[Getting Started With Hubot](https://github.com/github/hubot/blob/master/docs/README.md)" guide to get a local installation of Hubot